 Any current students, regardless of faith or belief, may use the Meditation Space to seek quiet time for meditation and reflection.
 The space is intended for individual use only – and not for any organized group activity or meetings.
 The Meditation Space will be available for students to

 access from 8:00 a.m. to 6 p.m., Monday through Friday.
 It will be closed on weekends, university holidays, and academic term breaks.
 Students who enter the facility must adhere to the guidelines.

-- Before using the space for the first time, a signed User Agreement Form must be submitted to the James Farmer Multicultural Center (JFMC).
-This form must be filled out at the JFMC, located in Lee Hall, room 211.
+- Before using the space for the first time, a signed User Agreement Form must be completed and submitted at the UC Information Desk.

 - All shoes must be removed and placed on the shoe rack upon entering the facility.

 - Any bags or backpacks must be placed in the storage bins in the storage room.

 - Must replace all equipment (prayer mats, cushions, resource materials, etc.) when leaving the Meditation Space.
 No equipment is to be removed from the facility.